thoughtspot/thoughtspot.github.io/_complex-search/change-the-view.md

 ---
 title: [Change result display options]
+last_updated: 11/18/2019
 summary: "You can change how your search results (answers) appear."
 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
-Your search answer (results) have various display options.
-You can change the visualization used to display your results, their sort oder, and how they are grouped or grouped.
+Your search results (answers) have various display options.
+You can change the visualization used to display your results, their sort order, and how they are grouped or grouped.

 ## Change the view